TomasEkeli/TomasEkeli.github.io/docs/_posts/2026-01-18-failing-with-podman.md

 The devcontainer build got further, but then failed with an error about an invalid symlink in a devcontainer feature.
 I worked around that by removing the offending feature.
 Then it failed because the workspace folder was empty.

-The bind mount — the thing that maps my actual project folder (in the Ubuntu WSL distro filesystem) into the container — wasn't working.
+The bind mount: the thing that maps my actual project folder (in the Ubuntu WSL distro filesystem) into the container: wasn't working.
 The container was running, the mount was configured, but the folder was empty inside the container.

 This is a fundamental problem: **Podman's WSL distro cannot see the filesystem of my Ubuntu WSL distro.**